ethereum/trin/book/src/developers/contributing/rotation/index.md

 Especially while we continue to develop the procedure, try to be available the following Monday to help the subsequent Flamingo transition in, and get started.

-Think through: what kinds of things do you think should on the checklist?
+Think through: what kinds of things do you think should be on the checklist?

 Double check the [Flamingo schedule](https://notes.ethereum.org/@njgheorghita/r1angO2lT) and make sure you're available for your next rotation.
 If not, please switch with somebody asap.